 Altium designer is a software package for the IBM PC that attempts to provide all the required resources needed for complete product design in one unified environment.
 AD is the author's preferred choice, as it is a tool set that he has known since its inception (when Altium was known as Protel) and has had readily available access to.
-Although Carte Blanche utilises Altium designer extensively, the area of the package that this guide will focus on is the FPGA and Embedded design aspects of the software only.
-It is expected for the user to have already completed the tutorials regarding basic use of the package.
+Although Carte Blanche utilises Altium Designer extensively, the area of the package that this guide will focus on is the FPGA and Embedded design aspects of the software only.
+It is recommended to review the tutorials regarding basic use of the package.

 Getting Started with FPGA's

 Building an example FPGA project using Xilinx ISE and Altium Designer

 FPGA's in hardware designs enable a powerful and flexible design environment for developing Apple II/III products.
 There are several key design tool software packages available on the market to choose from to develop and generate a design code from.
 Choosing the tool that best suits you can be an important decision, as investing in the effort to learn a vendors tool usually means by the time you are fluent in its use, it has become an extension of your skill set.
 It is for this reason that stating one tool is better than another is difficult to do, as usually you need to be proficient in both tools to really know this.
 For tools based on the IBM PC, it is important to note that no tool is perfect.
 Learning the bugs in your chosen tool, how to avoid them and how to perform any particular task in several different ways are just some of the skills you need to master to ensure your tool never prevents you from achieving what you need in your design.
 This 'getting started' guide will go through setting up and running a Carte Blanche design using Xilinx ISE Webpack and Altium Designer S09.